-OpenMoney has nominated Kevin Morrissey as Data Protection Officer (DPO).
+OpenMoney has nominated Ashley Eyre as Data Protection Officer (DPO).
 OpenMoney reserves the right to change this policy at any time.
 We will contact you to let you know of any material amendments to this policy, however you should check this page periodically to ensure that you are aware of and accepting of any incremental changes.
-This policy is effective from 28th April 2020.
+This policy is effective from 1st November 2021.

 We will gather any information which is required to enable us to provide you with the service you have requested.
 We may also require additional information to meet our legal obligations.
 Below is a non-exhaustive list of information we may gather to meet these requirements:

 In accordance with our obligations as an FCA authorised and regulated firm, we record and retain all communications between OpenMoney and our customers.
 This includes phone calls, webchats and emails.

 We are required to verify all our customers identity and residency information.
 We will strive to do this electronically, however this is not possible in all cases and so we may require either original or certified copies of documents as evidence.